-This article is currently under construction and is being expanded on a regular basis.
-Additionally, this is a machine translation based on the German version of the article. |
+This article is currently under construction and is being expanded on a regular basis. |

 1. Essentials for monitoring log files

 In Checkmk we circumvent this problem by defining when a service that maps one or more log files assumes a critical state.
-As a rule, we define "become critical when the log file contains messages that are
+As a rule, we define 'become critical' when the log file contains messages that are

 new,

-not acknowledged and
+not acknowledged, and

 2. Prerequisites